-To whatever situation that has brought you to this page, I am glad that you are here.
-My name is Mandy Null and I have obtained my Master’s in marriage, couples, and family counseling from the University of South Carolina.
+Whatever situation that brought you to this page, I am so glad that you are here.
+My name is Mandy Null and I am an LPC-A with a Master’s in marriage, couples, and family counseling from the University of South Carolina.

-In therapy, I take the approach of healing rather than treating.
-My style of counseling uses mindfulness, internal dialogue, and expressive activities to explore how unresolved events from the past, conflicts in the present, and worry for the future affect our inner world.
-In sessions, we will work with areas in life that need time and attention to process, accept, release, and discover meaning.
+In the therapy room, I take the approach of healing rather than treating.
+My style of counseling is emotion-focused.
+I use mindfulness, regulation techniques, internal dialogue, journaling, and expressive activities to safely reflect on how unresolved events from the past, conflicts in the present, and worry for the future can affect our inner and outer world.

 In individual sessions, we will identify, process, and transform old patterns and beliefs that are no longer working for you and block you from a life you want to live.
 My role serves as a compassionate and non-judgemental guide providing you with knowledge and tools to do the courageous work to heal, change, and expand your relationship with yourself and others.